FergalMoriarty/first-docker/README.md

+# first-docker
-# first-docker is a docker app that connects to redhsit
+This is a docker app that connects to redhsit